Ko Ochiai

 Ko Ochiai (born 17 August 2006) is a Japanese middle-distance runner.
 He was a bronze medalist over 800 metres at the 2024 World Athletics U20 Championships.
 That year, and in 2025, he won the senior Japanese Athletics Championships over 800 metres and is the national record holder.

-Career
+Biography

+From Takashima in Shiga Prefecture, during his childhood Ochiai participated in various sports, but in junior high school he focused on track and field.
+He went on to attend Shiga Gakuen High School.
+In his second year of high school, he won the 800 metres final at the 2023 Inter-High School Championships and also placed sixth in the 1500 metres final.

 2024

 He won the 2024 Asian U20 Athletics Championships over 800 metres in Dubai in April 2024.
 He won the senior Japanese Athletics Championships title in June 2024 with a time of 1:46.56.

 Later that year, he went into the 800 metres at the 2024 World Athletics U20 Championships as not only the Japanese and Asian under-20 champion, but the Japanese national record holder, having broken the record first in June 2024, with a time of 1:45.82, which he then lowered to 1:44.80 in July of that year.
 He proceeded to win the bronze medal in August 2024 at the Championships in Lima, Peru, finishing behind Ethiopian General Ayansa and Peyton Craig of Australia, in third place in a time of 1:47.03.